TigerClips1/ps4linux_disk_image_builder/README.md

 this is really the only way i can think  when making hdd .img file from your pc without being in the ps4

-TODO add input to you can input aby space diskimage fix spelling error in the commet
+TODO add input to you can input  space diskimage file from the python script fix spelling error in the commet